 If you have chosen to use a business bank loan, overdraft, or some other way of financing your new business, make sure the repayment and the interest on any borrowing is noted and taken into account.

-For more help and advice when starting your new business, visit us on Facebook or see our set of services which we have specifically designed for new business!!
+For more help and advice when starting your new business, visit us on Facebook or see our set of services which we have specifically designed for new business here on our website!